Wellcome Principal Research Fellow

 Epigenetic inheritance: establishment and transmission of specialised chromatin domains

 Our main questions are:

 1. How do DNA, RNA and chromatin signatures instigate the assembly of specialized chromatin domains?

-2. How does chromatin architecture and subnuclear compartmentalization affect specialised chromatin domains?
+2. How does chromatin architecture and subnuclear compartmentalization affect specialized chromatin domains?